 - V2V isn’t a technical prerequisite for HAVs but can enhance their safety

-- State of the art: V2V & V2I already on the road today
+- State of the art: V2V & V2I are already on the road today

 - V2V-V2I regulatory roadmap: UN, USA and China